uplink-systems/powershell-modules/UplinkSystems.Terraform/README.md

 ### Description

+The module **UplinkSystems.Terraform** provides PowerShell functions for the following tasks:
+* manage installation of Terraform executable where no software distribution or package manager like MECM or Chocolatey is available
-The module **UplinkSystems.Terraform** provides PowerShell functions to manage Terraform projects from PowerShell scripts where no DevOps pipelining is available for automation.
+* manage Terraform projects from PowerShell scripts where no Azure DevOps pipelining or GitHub Actions is available for automation

 To achieve this goal the module contains the following public functions that can be used with its parameters to automate Terraform project commands:

-* <code>Install-TerraformApplication</code>
+* <code>Install-Terraform</code>
 * <code>Invoke-TerraformApply</code>
 * <code>Invoke-TerraformCustom</code>
 * <code>Invoke-TerraformDestroy</code>